 October 4, 1997 was the opening day at Howard Brown Health Center’s new facility at 4025 N. Sheridan Road.
 Included in this state-of-the-art facility was the first in-clinic, full-service Walgreens with pharmacists specializing in HIV/AIDS, and a 10’ x 27’ mosaic in the lobby of the building titled, “A Tradition of Helping: Hull House, Cook County Hospital, Howard Brown Health Center,” the last public work by world renowned artist Roger Brown.
 In one of his last public appearances before his death, Roger Brown attended the opening ceremony and signed commemorative posters of his work.

-Recognizing the need for services to at-risk, homeless, and LGBT youth, Howard Brown Health opened the Broadway Youth Center in 2004, collaborating with community partners Children’s Memorial Hospital, Teen Living, and the Night Ministry.
+Recognizing the need for services to at-risk, homeless, and LGBTQ youth, Howard Brown Health opened the Broadway Youth Center in 2004, collaborating with community partners Children’s Memorial Hospital, Teen Living, and the Night Ministry.
 Today, more than twelve community partners and agencies collaborate to provide primary medical care, HIV and STD testing and counseling, confidential family planning, counseling, support groups, case management, housing assistance programs, GED educational and vocational training, and drop-in needs and services such as showers, laundry, and food to youth and young adults throughout Chicago and surrounding suburbs.

 The Lesbian Community Cancer Project (LCCP) moved into the Sheridan Road space in 2004, forming a strong partnership which enabled both organizations to better serve the lesbian, bisexual and transgender (LBT) community.
 LCCP’s education and outreach programs combined with direct-care services at Howard Brown Health Center produce a world-class program for the LBT community.
 In 2007, the merger became official, and LCCP is now known as the Lesbian Community Care Project, a program of Howard Brown Health Center.
 Today, LCCP is the women's health heart of HBHC, and is committed to improving the health and wellness of the lesbian, bisexual, queer, and transgender community through healthcare services, public education, research, and programming.

-In 2006, Howard Brown Health Center was selected by the National Gay and Lesbian Task Force to lead a collaborative effort in developing a new initiative for LGBT and vulnerable older adults.
+In 2006, Howard Brown Health Center was selected by the National Gay and Lesbian Task Force to lead a collaborative effort in developing a new initiative for LGBTQ and vulnerable older adults.
 Working with community partners Rush University Medical Center, Heartland Alliance, Council for Jewish Elderly, and Midwest Hospice and Palliative Care, HBHC created a first-of-its-kind comprehensive senior program for isolated, vulnerable, and disadvantaged seniors.
 Utilizing the combined skills and specific expertise of the partners, this collaboration provides medical care, behavioral healthcare, and social support case management in a single setting.
 Today, Howard Brown Health Center provides comprehensive primary medical and behavioral health care and wellness services to the elder community throughout Chicago.